-The UE selects the DM-RS time domain pattern out of the patterns configured using the higher layer parameter TimePatternPsschDmrs for the resource pool on which the PSSCH is to be transmitted.
-If more than one DM-RS time domain pattern is configured, the selected pattern is indicated by the "DMRS pattern" field in the SCI format 0-1 associated with the PSSCH transmission.
+The UE selects the DM-RS time domain pattern out of the patterns configured using the higher layer parameter sl-PSSCH-DMRS-TimePatternList-r16 for the resource pool on which the PSSCH is to be transmitted.
+If more than one DM-RS time domain pattern is configured, the selected pattern is indicated by the ‘DMRS pattern’ field in the SCI format 0-1 associated with the PSSCH transmission.